 It would definitely be harder to use than the hefty broadsword he grew accustomed to during his time colonizing the archipelagos for the Legion, but he was certain it’d work out just fine after enough practice.

 That would come later, however.
-He was more than ready for a hearty dinner of bear and a long, well-deserved rest.
+He was more than ready for a hearty dinner of bear meat and a long, well-deserved rest.

 The tavern was just the same as it always had been.
 Tired, dirty farmers sitting in the booths and chugging ale.
 Some gambled with each other, rolling dice and throwing darts.
 Aaron never saw the appeal of throwing your cash away for a small chance to win more, but he supposed there was nothing better to do in this town after a hard day’s work.